kimfom01/Algorithms/README.md

 I love algorithms and I want to use this repo to track my learning journey.

-List of algoritms so far:
+List of algorithms so far:

 1. Searching Algorithms
    * Linear Search